Alice C. Linsley

 Antioch was built at the bend in the river to the north of the craggy ascent of Mount Silpius, which rose abruptly on the south.
 The IO fortress was about 300 miles from Jerusalem and about 2185 miles from Meroe in Sudan.

-Ancient Meroe overlooked the Orontes River.
-The settlement pre-dated Antioch by about 1600 years.
+Ancient Meroe on the Orontes appears to predate modern Antioch by about 1600 years.
 For the Egyptians, the Orontes marked the northern boundary of Amurru, east of Phoenicia.
 They found it easy to navigate because, like the Nile River, the Orontes flows from south to north.
 The river was first known as the Asi.
 The word asi in Aramaic means east.
 Asi is found attached to names in the Bible.
 The priest Elkanah had a son named Am-asi (I Chron.
 2:25, 35).
 An obscure figure in ancient history was Amasi-appa.
 The word appa means father.
 The Orontes was also called Draco, because it flows north and that direction is identified by observing the northern polar star at night.
 When the fortress at Meroe was build, about 4000 years ago, the north pole star was seen near Alpha Draconis in the constellation of Draco.
 A relatively inconspicuous star in the night sky of the Northern Hemisphere, it is significant as having been the north pole star from the 4th to 2nd millennium BC.